- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Eating Disorders Can Occur In Anyone
+Eating Disorders Like Bulimia Can Occur In Anyone

 Eating disorders don’t care who you are, where you live, or how much money you make.
 They don’t care about your job or your marital status.
 They don’t respect class, social station, or pecking order.
+Celebrities with eating disorders are as common and anyone else.

 The most common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating.
 They exist alone and, in some people, in combination.
 And, those with eating disorders often have mood, anxiety, impulse-control, or substance use disorders as well.